-MCC Crews improved 2,112 acres of park and public lands, benefiting over one million park visitors and numerous plant and wildlife species.
+MCC Crews improved 3,795 acres of park and public lands, benefiting over one million park visitors and numerous plant and wildlife species.
 Members assisted park staff with the ongoing renovation of the historic Election House at Sang Run State Park.

-MCC Crews removed over 3,000 lbs of debris and 50 tires, installed gates and fencing at park entrances, created 4 miles of trails, and removed invasive flora to assist with the grand opening of Wolf Den Run State Park.
+Members completed over 100 park recreation and facility improvement projects.
+MCC Crews removed debris and old tires, installed gates and fencing at park entrances, created trails, and removed invasive flora to assist with the grand opening of Phase II of Wolf Den Run State Park.